dse/xorg-monospace-fonts-ttf/README.md

 -   Misc Fixed (6x13, 10x20, and all the others)
 -   Sony bitmap fonts

+## Windows?

+You want the files in the `windows/ttf` directory.

+The reason is, when specifying a font size for a pixel font, you have to divide the nominal font size by 4 and multiply by 3, then round to the nearest integer.
+These files are optimized for Windows.

+Examples:

+-   for Misc Fixed 6x13: 13 ÷ 4 × 3 = 9.75 => 10

+-   for Misc Fixed 7x14: 14 ÷ 4 × 3 = 10.5 => 11

-## Installation Instructions
+## macOS?

-Install the `.ttf` files like you would install any other TrueType fonts in the operating system and/or font manager of your choice.

-## Choosing A Font Size

-**In Windows**, multiples of 3 will work best.
-For `6x13`, for example, use a font size of 9.

-**In macOS**, multiples of 4 will work best.
-For `6x13`, for example, use a font size of 12.
+You want the files in the `ttf` directory.

+You specify the nominal point size.